antruongnguyen/mac-app-uninstaller/README.md

 ## 📜 License

-MIT License — You are free to modify and distribute.
+MIT License — You are free to modify and distribute this application, but you must include the original author information.